-Regular monthly and annual inspection and maintenance of your fire extinguishers ensure proper operation.
+Regular monthly and annual inspection and maintenance of your fire extinguishers ensures proper operation.
 General Fire and Safety will come inspect your fire extinguishers at regular intervals to confirm they are ready to perform at optimal capability.
 These routine inspections ensure the safety of your employees, your company, and its assets.
 Schedule a free, no-obligation walk-through of your facility.

 Here are three simple questions you should ask yourself before fire extinguisher inspection:

 1. Is the fire extinguisher in the right location?

 Confirm that your fire extinguisher is in a visible, unobstructed place with easy, quick access.
 Furthermore, make sure everyone on the premises is aware of your fire extinguisher’s location.

 2. Is the fire extinguisher in good condition, with legible operating instructions and tags?

 Confirm the locking pin is intact and has an unbroken tamper seal.
 Check the fire extinguisher for corrosion, leaks or a clogged nozzle.
 Make sure the nameplate and instructions are legible.

 3. Does the pressure gauge show the correct pressure?

 Verify the pressure gauge indicates operational pressure and range.
 Different classes of fire extinguishers will have different operational pressures.

 The BullEx I.T.S.™ is a safe, easy way to provide live, hands-on fire extinguisher use training in your facility.
 By using it, you actually create a safer workplace faster.